- year built

 Tucano is not a luxury vessel but is comfortable, intimate, efficient and fun.
 Designed and built for Amazon river cruises, the Tucano began operating in 1997.
 The Tucano experience offers the classical elegance of a bygone era combined with the capability and the spirit of modern exploration.

 AdventureSmith Explorations’ Tucano review includes a detailed description of the Amazon riverboat including deck plans and a photo gallery.
 Our small ship cruise experts have been aboard nearly every first-class vessel in the Amazon.
-Please read our Tucano review below then contact our Amazon cruise experts to compare the Tucano with other small cruise ships and riverboats offering Amazon cruises.
+Please read our Tucano review below then contact our Amazon cruise experts to compare the Tucano with other small cruise ships and riverboats offering Amazon cruises, including private charter cruises.

 Choose the Tucano for a traditional river boat that goes deep into the Brazilian Amazon jungle.
 The M/Y Tucano has a wide beam, a flat bottom and a shallow draft.
 She draws only five feet, which enables her to explore remote Amazon rivers where most other vessels cannot navigate.
 At 80 feet long, the M/Y Tucano is a big boat with a very large interior space, but she routinely crosses the sand bars that cover the entrances of many rivers in Amazonia, and continues on for tens or hundreds of miles farther into the wilderness.
 She is able to explore the small meandering rivers where wildlife is abundant but which are closed to almost all other passenger vessels.